tinted-theming/home/README.md

 for maintainers - both scheme and template maintainers.
 These are tools used to build templates with all the currently submitted schemes.

-Spec changes will not be merged until there is consensus among maintainers and at least one builder with a pull request ready for implementing that spec version.
+Spec changes will not be released until there is consensus among maintainers and at least one builder with a pull request ready for implementing that spec version.